ncanrd/AssetAnalyzerNCAfork/README.md

 Branch Testing git add

-Try creating a remote branch by pushing from local
+Try creating a remote branch by pushing from local.